-At some point in their lifetime, everyone should create memories among the ethereal landscape of Door County.
+At some point in our lifetime, we all should create memories with loved ones in the ethereal landscape of Door County.
 In an area where vibrant social activity mingles with natural splendor, fun is available in an array of options for people of all ability levels.
-Whether you identify as an aficionado of leisure, an energetic wayfarer, or somewhere in the middle of the adventure spectrum, there is a place for you in Door County.
+Whether you consider yourself an aficionado of leisure, an energetic wayfarer, or somewhere in the middle of the adventure spectrum, there is a place for you in Door County.

 Good food is tethered to fond memories, and Door County is plentiful in unique dining experiences.
-Since you will need nourishment to fuel your accessible adventures, these restaurants have you covered on all levels.
+Since you'll need nourishment to fuel your accessible adventures, these restaurants have you covered on all levels.

 For a hearty brunch bursting with freshness and a bright vibe of breezy comfort, try Grasse’s Grill in Sister Bay.
 Wander a few doors down to the delightful Door County Creamery and indulge in a silken dish of sweet goat’s milk gelato available in extraordinary flavors such as Roasted Almond & Fig, or peruse their stellar selection of artisanal cheeses and deli items to pack in a picnic basket.
-If you find yourself in the mood to lounge at a charismatic gastropub offering irresistible small plates and a beer cafe menu, Bier Zot is the place to check out.
+If you find yourself in the mood to lounge at a Euro-style hangout offering dishes made from locally sourced ingredients and a thoughtful wine and beer menu, Clover & Zot is the place to check out.

 At times, the most accessible dining options are not within the crowds of brick-and-mortar restaurants, but out in the open air.
-Harbor Pizza food truck regularly parks in the beer garden of Hacienda Beer Company in Baileys Harbor, serving a simple menu of rustic wood-fired pies crafted with high-quality ingredients.
+Try the beer and savory barbecue dishes at Door County Brewing Company’s beer garden in Baileys Harbor.
 Settle into a scenic table at Harbor Fish Market & Grille’s garden seating for a captivating vista of lakeside radiance and a refined selection of fresh seafood and steak dishes.

-Nestled in Door County are four wondrous state parks, all located within close proximity to one another.
-Newport State Park has been designated one of the nation’s Dark Sky parks due to its low levels of light pollution in a wilderness setting.
-After hiking the 1.2 mile wheelchair-friendly Fern Trail, allow the exploration to linger into twilight hours for a captivating episode of stargazing under a blanket of the cosmos.
+The site has also been designated as one of the nation’s Dark Sky parks due to its low levels of light pollution in a wilderness setting.
+Extend your visit into the twilight hours for a captivating episode of stargazing under a blanket of the cosmos.